Death and state funeral of Ruth Bader Ginsburg: Health and death

 Ginsburg had previously been diagnosed with colon cancer, which was in remission by 1999, and early-stage pancreatic cancer in 2009.
 In 2014, she had surgery to implant a stent.
 Tumors in her lungs were detected in December 2018 while she was being treated for broken ribs from a fall in November 2018.
-She previously hurt two ribs back in June 2012.
+She previously hurt two ribs in June 2012.
 She had pancreatic cancer in August 2019 and went into remission a few times.
 She was briefly hospitalized in November 2019 for a fever and chills.
 Again, she was hospitalized for a gallbladder complication in May 2020.
 She was also hospitalized in July for an unidentified infection.
 Ginsburg died from complications of metastatic pancreatic cancer at her home in Washington, D.C., on September 18, 2020, aged 87.
 Days before her death, according to her granddaughter Clara Spera, an attorney, she dictated a statement which reads in part: "My most fervent wish is that I will not be replaced until a new president is installed."